jinjagit/tailit/README.md

 3. Create a release build: `$ cargo build --release`
 4. Change to release directory: `$ cd target/release`
 5. Copy the executable to somewhere on your path.
 For me, this was: `$ sudo cp tailit /bin/tailit`
-6. Ensure you have permissions to execute the file, etc. E.g. `$ chmod 755 tailit`
+6. Ensure you have permissions to execute the file, etc. E.g. `$ sudo chmod 755 tailit`
 7. Change to a directory with a logfile you wish to monitor for changes.
 8. Run tailit with some suitable search terms for your case.
 E.g. `$ tailit example_file.log --s3 search_term1 --s7 search_term2`